 But when the final paper was published later year, the last two sentences of the above quote were removed (with no other changes being made to the paper).
 And publications released once the Census results were announced did not include any such caveats.

-Once the question had been decided, with only minor changes proposed, the BHA then ran the Census Campaign.
+Once the question had been decided, with only minor changes proposed, Humanists UK then ran the Census Campaign.

 Data from other surveys